konradburnik/Mathematica/README.md

 # Mathematica

-Some projects I've done in Mathematica over the years
+Some Mathematica notebooks I've done over the years